dr-natetorious/TIM-8101-Principals_of_Computer_Science/Week7_Architecture/Artifacts/README.md

 - Key barriers to using eHealth for individualized performance feedback in Malawi are provider rotations, disruptions to care processes, user acceptance of eHealth, and performance indicator lifespan.
 - Technology designed for eHealth-based audit and feedback in low-resource settings could accommodate these barriers using routine data quality assessment.
 - Understanding low-resource clinical settings as complex adaptive systems (CASs) may enable designers of technology to effectively model change processes for audit and feedback.

+### A Literature Review of eHealth Sector and Challenges in Nigeria

+The [article](NigeriaHealthcare.pdf) provides a summary of the challenges that prevent eHealth adoption within Nigeria.
+They realized from the literature review that a full scale implementation which would consider organizational structure, technology platform, policy, legislation, social benefits and change management is required.

+This is similar feedback to the [Iraqi eHealthCare](Iraqi_Healthcare.pdf) article which also cited (p135):

+- Organizational Theory
+- Diffusion of Innovation Theory
+- Theory of Reasoned Action

+eHealth adoption is not quite the same in most of the developing countries, such as Nigeria, Uganda, Zimbabwe, Rwanda, Namibia, India, Afghanistan, Malaysia, Libya, and so on: provision of good and affordable health care services have always been a problem due to numerous factors such as: poor, ICT infrastructure, lack of constant electricity, inadequate health policies and lack of qualified personnel.

+Their health care eHealth system is also showing signs of wear and tear as the country has not spent enough on repairs.
+This can be seen as an example of why maintenance costs need to be included in the total cost of ownership of cloud based systems.

+### eHealth in Saudi Arabia: Current Trends, Challenges and Recommendations

+This [study](SaudiArabia_eHealthTrends.pdf) is to explore the current status of eHealth in Saudi Arabia from the perspective of health informatics professionals.

+1. what is the current status of eHealth in Saudi Arabia in terms of implementation and progress, from the perspective of health informatics professionals

+2. what are the different types of challenges facing eHealth in Saudi Arabia

+3. what are the existing trends and recommendations that will enhance eHealth efforts and outcomes in Saudi Arabia.

+Cultural, bureaucratic, and human resource issues are some of the main barriers to eHealth implementation in Saudi Arabia.

 ## Applications within eHealth